MaimonLab/SiffPy/siffpy/README.md

 ## SiffMath

+Numerical code that does not depend on or directly interact with any plotting functionality.
+Operates almost exclusively with `numpy` arrays and creates several `np.ndarray` subclasses that track accompanying metadata of vector-type data usefully (for example, adding and subtracting scalars or summing two such arrays).

 ## SiffReaderModule

 The `C/C++` code underlying direct interactions with the `.siff` filetype.
 It produces `numpy.ndarray` objects for image data